 Non-federally qualified users may only harvest up to 2 male deer on Federal public lands in Unit 2.

-Federal public lands in Unit 2 are closed to deer hunting except by residents of (communities to be determined via a §804 analysis) hunting under these regulations for the 2025/26 regulatory year.
+Federal public lands in Unit 2 are closed to deer hunting except by residents of (communities to be determined via a §804 analysis) hunting under these regulations.